FAQs

 How long will treatment take?

 Every client and treatment program is different.
-Once you have been referred to us, one of our clinicians will discuss and assess your needs with you and your significant others.
-They will then make recommendations as to how many treatment sessions they believe will be required to achieve your goals.
-This can be reviewed/modified/ceased by you at any stage in your rehabilitation process.
+Once you have been referred to us, a clinician will complete an initial assessment and will then make recommendations as to how many treatment sessions they believe will be required to achieve your goals.
+The clinician will discuss these ongoing recommendations with you and your significant others to develop a treatment plan.
+This can be reviewed, modified or ceased by you at any stage in your rehabilitation process.

-There may be times when we have a waiting list for some services.
-If this is the case, you will be notified at the time of referral and options explained to you.
+There may be times when we have a wait list for services.
+If this is the case, you will be notified at the time of referral and the options will be explained to you.
+View our current availability on our website to get an idea of the wait times.

 What does neuro mean and why do I need an expert in the area?